Preparing for Bariatric Surgery

 - Bariatric pre-op class: We will review vitamin supplements and what to expect before, during and after surgery.

-Pre-register: You will pre-register at least 72 hours before the day of your surgery.
-You can use one of three ways:
+You will pre-register at least 72 hours before the day of your surgery.
+You can either:

 - Call 503-494-8927